Trup3s/resimulate/README.md

 # ReSIMulate

-**ReSIMulate** is a terminal application for analyzing eSIM and SIM card interactions.
-It allows you to record APDU commands, save them, and replay them for differential testing and debugging.
+**ReSIMulate** is a terminal application and library built for eSIM analysis.

 ## Features

-- Record APDU commands from a device or interface.
+- Full LPA client implementation for eSIM cards.
-- Replay saved APDU commands to a target device.
+- Trace APDU commands between eSIM and Smartphone via the simtrace2 sniffer
-- Supports configurable timeouts, devices, and verbose output.
+- Replay traced APDU commands to the eSIM card.
-- Enables differential testing for SIM interactions.
+- Fuzzer for eSIM cards.

 ## Usage